SoaresAlisson/telegramR/README.md

 #> # ℹ 989 more rows
 ```

-To get all messages from a folder and transform all in one single
+To get all messages from HTML in a folder and transform all in one
-tibble:
+single tibble:

 ``` r
 dir2df("~/Downloads/Telegram Desktop/ChatExport_2023-12-16 (1)/")